 Intuitively, the higher capacity bidder is less competitive because she receives a higher residual award when exiting the auction.
 If she competes and loses, she gets a lower price for a higher residual award.
 The additional quantity gained on winning equals excess supply in the auction for both the bidders.
 Thus, aggressively competing is not advantageous to the higher capacity bidder regardless of her cost type.
-The residual award in the market clearing rule and public information about oppo-
+The residual award in the market clearing rule and public information about opponents' capacities create strategic incentives, wherein a high-capacity bidder would